How It Works

 Process lifecycle

-- Start: Services launch in dependency order
+- Start: Services launch as soon as their

-- Monitor: Supervisor tracks PIDs and health
+depends_onentries resolve - Monitor: Supervisor tracks PIDs and health

-- Restart: Failed services restart per policy
+- Restart: Unsuccessful services restart per policy; clean exits stay done

 - Stop: Services terminate in reverse order